 Riff Music Entrepreneur is an online music artist management platform.
-Riff currently operates five dashboards within their platform to help their artists plan projects, collect funding, and offer curriculum to teach artists about the industry.
+Right now, Riff operates five dashboards within their platform to help their artists plan projects, collect funding, and offer curricula to teach artists about the industry.
 Riff currently operates using the beta version of its platform which has around 360 artists and managers using their product.

 What's a Successful Musician without Fans?

 For this project, Riff wants to create a Superfan Builder dashboard that shows users their fan metrics and offers the ability to create tasks to improve or maintain those metrics.
 This dashboard is the heart of the entire artist management platform since it revolves around building the artists successful music career.

 Our desired outcome was to show artists their fan metrics without overwhelming them with a multitude of graphs and charts.

 Users & Audience